sammychris/roboFriends/README.md

 ## Overview

-This project was created for learning purpose, while on my way of becoming senior developer.
+This project was created for learning purpose, while on my path of becoming senior developer.
 It's an App that displays random robot pictures using Api.

 ## Features